 1. Model version silently rolled forward

-Hosted providers (Midjourney, Firefly, DALL-E, hosted SDXL) update the base model on their cadence.
-The seed maps to a different noise tensor under new weights.
-You did nothing wrong; the back-end shifted under you.
+Hosted providers (Midjourney, Adobe Firefly, DALL-E / gpt-image, hosted SDXL and Flux endpoints) update the base model on their own cadence.
+The seed maps to a different noise tensor under new weights, so the image shifts even though your request is byte-identical.
+You did nothing wrong; the back-end changed under you.
+As of June 2026 this is the single most common reason a previously-reproducible setup breaks.

-How to spot it: Check the provider’s release notes / version dropdown.
-If the version string today is different from when you saved the original, the model changed.
+How to spot it: check the provider’s release notes / version dropdown.
+If the version string today differs from when you saved the original, the model changed.

 2. Sampler or scheduler swapped

 DPM++ 2M Karras and Euler a with the same seed produce different images.
-Some UIs default to “auto” which picks a sampler based on resolution or model — meaning the sampler may have flipped without you noticing.
+Some UIs default to “auto”, which picks a sampler based on resolution or model, so the sampler may have flipped without you noticing.
+(Flux Dev, for example, is usually run with DPM++ 2M + sgm uniform, while Flux Schnell wants CFG 1 with a simple scheduler.
+Switching between those changes everything.)

 3. Steps, CFG, or resolution changed by one tick